tblancher/tmux-continuum/docs/automatic_start.md

 - put `set -g @continuum-boot 'on'` in `.tmux.conf`
 - reload tmux config with this shell command: `$ tmux source-file ~/.tmux.conf`

-Next time the computer is started:
+Next time the computer is started and the user logs in:
 - `Terminal.app` window will open and resize to maximum size
 - `tmux` command will be executed in the terminal window
 - if "auto restore" feature is enabled, tmux will start restoring previous env